 2. Ways To Disappear | Idra Novey

 3. All That Man Is | David Szalay

 In this collection of stories, Szalay holds a magnifying glass up to the lives of nine European men living in countries that are not their own.
-Through a brutally honest lens, follow these men as they navigate important moments every world traveler will recognize: the vulnerability of speaking a second language, the learning curve of a new culture, and the moments of insecurity that all humans experience.
+Through a brutally honest lens, we follow these characters as they navigate important moments every world traveler will recognize: the vulnerability of speaking a second language, the learning curve of a new culture, and the moments of insecurity that all humans experience.

 4. A Clockwork Orange | Anthony Burgess

 A literary classic, A Clockwork Orange is an unsettling, intriguing read for anyone fascinated with the trappings of linguistics.
 Set in a future world, the main character, Alex, speaks in an invented language with notes of English and Russian, narrating their sprees of criminal activity.
 Examining the role of language in understanding good versus evil, fans of dystopian literature shouldn’t miss A Clockwork Orange.

 6. Elephant Complex: Travels in Sri Lanka | John Gimlette

 If your dreams are filled with visions of the cave temples and tropical seas of Sri Lanka, then this book is for you.
-Known for his innate ability to wax poetic about some of the world’s most fascinating destinations, John Gimlette takes us this time to the often misunderstood Sri Lanka to give readers a deeper understanding of the culture, context, and wonder to be found on this Indian Ocean island.
+Known for his innate ability to wax poetic about some of the world’s most fascinating destinations, Gimlette takes us this time to the often misunderstood Sri Lanka to give readers a deeper understanding of the culture, context, and wonder to be found on this Indian Ocean island.

 Get to know modern Indian-American life through the eyes of a rising Bollywood star.
-For fiction lovers who take their cultural immersion with a dose of drama, this book (and any novel by Dev!) drops you directly into the family affairs, friendship woes, and perils of fame that define Ria Parkar’s complex life in the spotlight.
+For fiction lovers who take their cultural immersion with a dose of drama, this book (and any novel by Dev!) drops you directly into the family affairs, friendship woes, and perils of fame that define main character Ria Parkar’s complex life in the spotlight.

 8. Reading Lolita in Tehran | Azar Nafisi

 9. The Indian Cooking Course | Monisha Bharadwaj

-With over 70 world languages to choose from, take your wanderlust on the road with language and culture training designed to prepare an adventurer like you for the experience of a lifetime.
+With over 70 world languages and dialects to choose from, take your wanderlust on the road with language and culture training designed to prepare an adventurer like you for the experience of a lifetime.